swagat-dash/bg/README.md

 # bgtechno

+Gmail:
+Id: bg.techno.in@gmail.com
+Pass: Rahul@12345

-MAKE THE CONTACT.PHP NAD THE NOTIFICATION SYSTEM
+MAKE THE CONTACT.PHP AND THE NOTIFICATION SYSTEM

 id: jigyasakendra